Charlesetc/almond/readme.md

 end
 ```

-You've probably gotten by now that Almond dynamically typed (and still compiles to Go),
+You've probably gotten by now that Hazelnut dynamically typed (and still compiles to Go),
-Almond by default returns the last line in a block.
+Hazelnut by default returns the last line in a block.

 ## That's it!